jfalcou/kyosu/doc/index.md

           All these kinds of functions called with a floating value in the kyosu namespace will return a complex value.

-          However, they provide a `real_only` option that allows to call them with floating parameters only and returns the complex, the real part of which is the eve call result and the imaginary part is zero or a NaN.
+          However, some of those functions provide a `real_only` option that allows to call them with floating parameters only and returns the complex,
+          the real part of which is the eve call result and the imaginary part is zero or a NaN.
 Shortly : if **EVE** returns a Nan, **KYOSU**, with this option, will return fnan (i.e. complex(nan,nan)).